keithballdotnet/go-kms/README.md

 ## What is GO-KMS?

 GO-KMS is a encryption Key Management Service in GO.
 Modelled extensively on AWS KMS behaviour, the API is used for symmetrical key management.
-It also offers Cryptography as a Service functionality such as encryption/decryption/reencryption without exposing keys.
+It offers Cryptography as a Service (CaaS) functionality such as encryption/decryption/reencryption without exposing keys.

-The default crypto provider is based on [AES](http://en.wikipedia.org/wiki/Advanced_Encryption_Standard) and a key size of 256bits using the [GCM cipher](http://en.wikipedia.org/wiki/Galois/Counter_Mode) to provide confidentiality as well as authentication.
-Keys are encrypted and stored on disk, using a master key which is derived using [PBKDF2](http://en.wikipedia.org/wiki/PBKDF2) from a passphrase.
+The crypto provider is based on [AES](http://en.wikipedia.org/wiki/Advanced_Encryption_Standard) and a key size of 256bits using the [GCM cipher](http://en.wikipedia.org/wiki/Galois/Counter_Mode) to provide confidentiality as well as authentication.

+Keys are encrypted and stored on disk, using a master key which is derived using [PBKDF2](http://en.wikipedia.org/wiki/PBKDF2) from a passphrase when run in pure software mode.
+It is also possible to combine GO-KMS with a [Hardware Security Module (HSM)](http://en.wikipedia.org/wiki/Hardware_security_module) which can be leveraged to create and encrypt a master key using the HSM for generation and protection.
+HSM support is done using the [PKCS#11](http://en.wikipedia.org/wiki/PKCS_11) standard.

 GO-KMS authentication is done using [HMAC-SHA256](http://en.wikipedia.org/wiki/Hash-based_message_authentication_code) over HTTPS.